Greece says court decision not to extradite Turkish soldiers must be respected

-ATHENS A court ruling to not extradite eight Turkish soldiers who fled to Greece following the failed coup attempt last year must be respected, Greek Prime Minister Alexis Tsipras said on Monday.
+ATHENS (Reuters) - A court ruling to not extradite eight Turkish soldiers who fled to Greece following the failed coup attempt last year must be respected, Greek Prime Minister Alexis Tsipras said on Monday.

 His comments came at a joint news conference with his Turkish counterpart Binali Yildirim in Athens